Jinntec/fore-docs/content/elements/ui/control/_index.md

 Sometimes values can and should be empty initially.
 With `selection="open"` on the select element it will create such en empty option.

+## using Fore as control
+By setting a `url` attribute you can use another [ForeBody](https://jinntec.github.io/fore-docs/glossary/#forebody) as the widget of given control.
+The `url` is resolved and will fetch the first `fx-fore` element it finds within that page and embeds it as widget of the control.
+You can pass in an `fx-instance` for the loaded widget with `initial` and get the return value with the `return` action.

 ## Examples
 * [the fx-control element]({{% siteparam "demoUrl" %}}fx-control.html)
 * [Actions]({{% siteparam "demoUrl" %}}actions.html)